ksimms2/FindFido/README.md

 ### Known Issues/Bugs

-+ If survey is blank and submit button is used, the app crashes
 + Rotating screen returns to the home screen instead of staying on current screen
 + Keyboard on survey covers some of the answer boxes as the screen auto-scrolls
-+ When selecting from the menu, highlighted selection does not always coorespond with current fragment
++ When selecting from the menu, highlighted selection does not always correspond with current fragment

 ## Android API version and Hardware